Kumiko (character): Overview

-Young Kumiko
+The Karate Kid Part II

 In 1985, Kumiko and her Aunt Yukie reside in Tomi Village in Okinawa Prefecture.
 She is first introduced to the audience when she welcomes Mr. Miyagi and Daniel LaRusso (who accompanies Miyagi) to her home upon their arrival to the village.
 This marked Miyagi's return to Okinawa for the first time in 45 years after learning that his father is dying from a letter delivered by Yukie, who has tended to his father's care during his final days.
 Her aunt was a love interest of Miyagi during their youth despite being arranged for marriage to Sato, a member of a wealthy family that grew up to be a rich industrialist and the village's landlord.
 The fallout from Sato's disgrace and his need to redeem his lost honor brought about a 45-year rivalry that rekindled upon Miyagi's return, yielding ripple effects on the village's livelihood at large, and specifically through Sato's nephew, Chozen Toguchi, who targets Daniel directly and Kumiko indirectly through escalating acts of harassment in defense of his family's honor.

 While Miyagi is providing a tour of Tomi Village to Daniel, Kumiko is seen teaching young girls how to perform the O-bon dance, which is a Japanese way of honoring the dead, as part of a regular after-school dance program that she runs.

 Daniel and Kumiko begin to spend time together.
 Kumiko teaches Daniel some o-bon dance moves one evening which elicits mockery from an onlooking Chozen Toguchi who compares it to geisha dancing.
 After beating Daniel for dishonoring him after he was exposed for cheating the villagers during his sharecropping collection, Kumiko tosses a tomato at Chozen's back as he walks away.
 This prompts Chozen to take off his stained shirt and toss it in front of Kumiko, lewdly uttering, "You keep for your collection!
 I know you like it!"
 As Kumiko and Daniel walk home after the assault, she tells him that Chozen has always been as abrasive and bereft of any sense of honor since they were kids.
 Upon arriving home, both see Yukie and Miyagi in the midst of a tea ceremony from afar which Kumiko explains to Daniel "means that they are falling in love again".